crissynparker/hello-wolrd/README.md

 Hi humans
 Christina here!
 Welcome to my profile.
 And start to softwear engineering.
 I was a driver for amazon, who came from cooking in restarants, delivering for them, and now working in a grocery store.
 Im ready for anew change.
-I like learning new things.
-People, places and things.I love Kids, people who like kids, and movies.
+I like learning new things.I love Kids, people who like kids, and movies.
 Coffee is my energy, the sunshine is my norish, and the rain is my ease to my soul.
-I live in Seattle, but from small town Covington. which has rapidly grown from cow pastures to neighborhoods.